A unique project

-Yesterday saw the launch of a very special boat built by wounded, injured and sick armed forces personnel as part of a unique project run by the National Maritime Museum Cornwall.
+Yesterday saw the launch of a very special boat built by wounded, injured and sick armed forces personnel as part of a unique project run by the museum.

 The Great Big Cornish Gig Project, which is core funded by the Armed Forces Community Covenant Grant scheme, has involved beneficiaries training in boatbuilding skills and building a Cornish pilot gig.